Blog

 Shoot in Gilded Magazine January 2016 Edition.

-This shoot was based on a short story we wrote :) It's only very roughly edited to show the context and the ideas behind the shoot.
-I included the scene notes to further describe the items we used as well as the through process behind the shoot.
+This shoot was based on a short story we wrote.
+It is only very roughly edited to show the context and the ideas behind the shoot.
+I included scene notes to further describe the items we used, as well as the thought process behind the shoot.
 The photographer was the fantastic Breanne Marie Photography.

-This photographer was all for the crazy ideas we threw at her and added in some ideas of her own to create a truly unique set of photos.
+She was fully on board with the creative ideas we brought forward and added some of her own, helping to create a truly unique set of photos.

 The models were, Carra Pischke, Jen Ferguson and Randy Cusack.
 With Makeup by Ashley Skrocki Makeup Artistry and hair by Dani White.